gmcclarin/tyler/README.md

 # Tyler's Tree Solutions

 ## About the Project
  This Tree Solutions project is a business web app that will increase this client's presence online and grow their business.
 The project prioritizes user-experience and ease of use.
 The app was designed as a front-end ONLY project to reduce long-term maintenance costs for the client, which presented challenges that will be addressed later!
-Maybe in a blog :) Expected Delpoyment Date: March 15th, 2024
+Maybe in a blog :) Expected Delpoyment Date: March 20th, 2024

+ ## Features in progress
+ - front-end only email JS
+ - on the job responsive gallery
+ - leave a google review!
+ - 404 not found
+ - google reviews carousel
+ - react router v 6
+ - responsive mobile design